anp/moxie/CONTRIBUTING.md

 This will start a local HTTP server providing access to the project directory.
 It also watches the filesystem for changes to files it has served, delivering notifications when any of them change.
-The examples include `project-project/reloadOnChanges.js` which opens a websocket and reloads the page when changes to the examples are detected.
+The server injects the necessary JavaScript into each HTML page to open a websocket connection to listen for changes, reloading when changes occur.

 #### Releases